Charles has a deep love for ecology. He enjoys reading about anything related to ecology during his spare time.

 Example N indicator value

-The N value of stinging nettle is 9 which means it is likely to be found on sites which are close to farms and human settlement and indicates a high presence of nitrogen and other nutrients in the soil.
+The N value of stinging nettle is 9 which means it is likely to be found on sites that are close to farms and human settlement and indicates a high presence of nitrogen and other nutrients in the soil.

-Although Ellenberg's indicator values can be very powerful in estimating abiotic conditions (for example, if Rhododendron ponticum is found growing in a soil, then that soil is certainly acid.
-Also, if Scabiosa columbaria is found growing in a soil, then that soil is certainly basic), knowledge of species is needed.
+Although Ellenberg's indicator values can be very powerful in estimating abiotic conditions (for example, if Rhododendron ponticum is found growing in soil, then that soil is certainly acid.
+Also, if Scabiosa columbaria is found growing in soil, then that soil is certainly basic), knowledge of species is needed.
 Determination down to species level is required to make use of Ellenberg's indicator values.

 © 2016 Charles Nuamah